eafit-apolo/apolo-users/docs/source/software/applications/repet/repet-2.5/index.rst

         # erase all data in the table
         mysql> TRUNCATE TABLE jobs;

-.. note:: If getting the following error: **ERROR 1130 (HY000): Host 'not.your.hostname.com' is not allowed to connect to this MariaDB server** you should try creating the user using the ip from which you will connect and then add "skip-name-resolve" to MySQL configuration:
+.. note:: If getting the following error: **ERROR 1130 (HY000): Host 'not.your.hostname.com' is not allowed to connect to this MariaDB server** you should try creating the user using the ip from which you will connect and then add "skip-name-resolve" to MariaDB configuration:
     .. code-block:: yaml

                     [mariadb]